How educators learn has become as important as how students learn.

-Join MaryEllen Vogt, co-author of Professional Learning in Action: An Inquiry Approach for Teachers of Literacy, for a webinar that will provide insights into this innovative model of professional learning.
-MaryEllen will share specific examples of how to implement inquiry-based professional learning in your elementary or secondary school.
-These new, collaborative strategies for both teachers and administrators are valuable for all professional staff at all grade levels.
+Join MaryEllen Vogt, co-author of Professional Learning in Action: An Inquiry Approach for Teachers of Literacy, for a webinar that will give you valuable insights into this innovative model of professional learning.
+MaryEllen will share specific examples of how adult learners use inquiry-based professional learning to drive results in the classroom.

 - Current research on adult learners and common misconceptions about professional learning